AstralForest/Power_BI_Monitoring/deployment.md

   a) **az login** -> you should be redirected to Azure login page -> log in -> close page and come back to Command Line

-  b) **az group create -l northeurope -n <new_resource_group_name> --subscription <subscription_id>** - fill in your resource group name and subcription id (you can find available subscriptions in Command Line after az login - choose subcription where you have at least contributor role)
+  b) **az group create -l northeurope -n <new_resource_group_name> --subscription <subscription_id>** - This command creates Resoruce Group for your solution.
+Fill in your Resource Group name and subcription id (you can find available subscriptions in Command Line after az login - choose subcription where you have at least contributor role)

   c) **az deployment group create --resource-group <new_resource_group_name> --template-file .\serverless.bicep --parameters .\serverless.parameters.json --subscription <subscription_id>** fill in your resource group name (for example 'pbimon_myorg') and subcription id